emwap/stream-paper/paper.md

 the two other versions, and is consistently more than an order of magnitude faster than the functional representation.

-The fir filter benchmark is presented in figure
+The FIR filter benchmark is presented in figure
 \ref{fig:measurements-fir}.
 The "Pure" points again show the performance of purely functional stream.
 "Monadic" shows monadic streams where the buffer is stored in references.
 Just as with the moving